shivansh090/text2ISL-Model/README.md

 # Text to Indian Sign Language (ISL) Converter API

-Hello there!
-I've created a backend API that converts text input into Indian Sign Language (ISL) animations.
-This API is designed to be the engine behind a web application that displays ISL animations based on text input.

-## What My API Does

-My API takes in text as input, processes it using Natural Language Toolkit (NLTK), and returns the relevant Indian Sign Language animations.
-Here's a quick overview of what's happening under the hood:

-> 1. Text preprocessing using NLTK
-> 2. Mapping of processed text to pre-created 3D animations
+This API converts text into Indian Sign Language (ISL) animations by leveraging natural language processing (NLP) techniques.
+Designed as a translation engine, it interprets and maps text input to 3D ISL animations, creating an accessible and engaging experience for sign language users.

+## Project Overview

+The Text to ISL Converter API uses machine learning and NLP to:
+> 1. **Preprocess and Analyze Text Input** — Breaking down text into key tokens and grammatical structures.
+> 2. **Map Processed Text to ISL Animations** — Using predefined animations based on the semantic and syntactic features of the text.
-> 3. Returning animation data for frontend rendering
+> 3. **Generate Responses** — Returning animation data for ISL sign sequences.

+## Model & NLP Pipeline

+The API leverages NLTK for preprocessing, which includes:

+> Tokenization — Breaking text into words
+> POS Tagging — Part-of-speech tagging to capture grammatical context
+> Stop Words Removal and Lemmatization — Filtering out unimportant words and reducing words to base forms
+> Based on token analysis and grammatical structure, the API maps text to ISL animations, using predefined videos to represent each token.
+When a token’s animation is unavailable, it defaults to a character-by-character sign animation.

 ## Prerequisites

 To get my API up and running, you'll need:

 > - Python 3.7 or higher
-> -Browser supports Web Speech API
+> - Browser supports Web Speech API
 > - All required packages listed in `requirements.txt`

 ## Getting Started